MuteJester/Simple_Image_Processing_Library/README.md

 `void Compress();`

-Method runs performs a check if and in what level the image pixel could be compressed then the method prompts the user to select a level of compression and saves the compressed image to project diractory as well as modifying image data inside the carrying object itself. image is saved in diractory as "Compressed.jpg"
+The method performs a check if and in what level the image pixel could be compressed then the method prompts the user to select a level of compression and saves the compressed image to project directory as well as modifying image data inside the carrying object itself. image is saved in directory as "Compressed.jpg"

 example:
 before: ![Alt text](https://github.com/MuteJester/Cpp-Image-Handle-Class/blob/master/Examples/Image3.jpg)